Free-Order Online Selection for k-Systems: Introduction

 To generalize the core lemma to $k$-growth systems, we first need to generalize the notion of span from matroids to $k$-growth systems.
 We introduce a new ``span-like'' operator, the \emph{primitive hull}, which, for any set $X$, consists of $X$ together with all elements $e$ that form a circuit with $X$.
+We note that computing the primitive hull can be challenging in general, though it is efficient for many natural constraints such as matroids or knapsacks.
+More broadly, our black-box algorithm primarily illustrates what is achievable information-theoretically, rather than guaranteeing fully efficient procedures for all systems.

 We then generalize our core lemma to $k$-growth systems: we identify a set of \emph{critical} elements, those elements $e$ that do not lie in the primitive hull of the greedy-relevant elements of higher weight.
 We prove that, for every $k$-growth system, the set of critical elements preserves a $\bigOm{1/k^2}$ fraction of the weight of the optimal basis (Lemma~\ref{lem:core-k-growth-general}, Theorem~\ref{thm:core-lemma-vs-opt}).
 Substituting our new core lemma into the black-box algorithm from Theorem~\ref{thm:alg-general} immediately yields a $\bigOm{1/k^2}$-competitive algorithm for the free-order secretary problem over any $k$-growth system (Theorem~\ref{thm:growth-systems-alg}).
 In fact, we establish a stronger result; we introduce the notion of \emph{combination} of systems, which generalizes the classical $k$-matchoid construction, allowing the individual components of the overall system to be arbitrary constraint families rather than only matroids.
-We prove that any combination of growth systems remains a $k$-growth system for an appropriate $k$, and show that both our generalized core lemma and the resulting algorithm extend seamlessly to combinations of growth systems, further broadening the applicability of our framework.
+We prove that any combination of growth systems, where the $i$-th system $M_i$ is a $k_i$-growth system, is itself a $k$-growth system, with $k = \max_e \sum_{i : e \in M_i} k_i$, the natural analogue of this parameter in $k$-matchoids.
+See Figure~\ref{fig:sampling-growth} for an illustration of our algorithm's phases.

-\begin{reg} In addition to resource constraints, each facility may also incur an operational cost, while the government operates under a fixed budget for servicing clients.
+\begin{reg} In addition to resource constraints, each facility may also incur an operational cost, while a central authority operates under a fixed budget for servicing clients.
 This naturally induces a knapsack constraint on the set of facilities.
-The class of growth systems is particularly appealing here, as it accommodates the combined feasibility constraint of (bounded-ratio) knapsack and matroid constraints. \end{reg}
+The class of growth systems is particularly appealing here, as it accommodates the combined feasibility constraint of (bounded-ratio) knapsack and matroid intersection constraints. \end{reg}

 \paragraph{Agent-arrival setting.} The strength of the bipartite graph model becomes evident when we turn to the \emph{agent-arrival} setting.
 Unfortunately, the results established for edge arrivals do not translate directly, as the agent-arrival setting introduces three main challenges.
 The first difficulty arises from the loss of partial observability.
 In the edge-arrival model, sampling a fraction of edges reveals information about some edges incident to each agent.
 Under agent arrivals, ``calling'' an agent reveals all of its incident edges simultaneously, and the agent cannot be matched later on.
 To address this, we switch from reasoning about all \emph{greedy-relevant edges} to a single \emph{top-relevant edge} per agent.
 This is the heaviest greedy relevant edge incident to that agent.
 Since the matching constraint allows at most one edge per agent, we can canonically associate each agent with its top-relevant edge.
 This perspective lets us extend the core lemma for $k$-growth systems to the agent-arrival setting, showing that the set of top-relevant edges still retains an $\bigOm{1/k^2}$ fraction of the optimal basis weight (Lemma~\ref{lem:core-agent-arrival}).